loupeteam/AxisLib/README.md

 This library package allows access to the axis basic function blocks.

 # Installation
-To install using the Loupe Package Manager (LPM), in an initialized Automation Studio project directory run `lpm install axisbasicmappprog`.
+To install using the Loupe Package Manager (LPM), in an initialized Automation Studio project directory run `lpm install mappmotionprog`.
 Note that this will also pull in the library package as a dependency.
 If you only want to install the library package, run `lpm install axislib`.
 For more information about LPM, see https://loupeteam.github.io/LoupeDocs/tools/lpm.html